 Then the announcer said “…Sunday night after the 11 o’clock news.”

 I thought “Awwww….school night…<groan> my mother won’t let me watch this movie….awwwww…”

-There was of particular interest (in “what would you do”? way).
-In the scene, an outlaw and his biographer, were surrounded by a local sheriff and his posse.
-Later in the scene (at 1:35 below) the outlaw’s biographer reaches into his bag (for books) and the posse aims their weapons at him, then you can hear the “click” of guns being cocked.
+There was a scene of particular interest (in a “what would you do”? way).
+In the scene, an outlaw and his biographer, were surrounded by a local sheriff and his deputies.
+Later in the scene (at 1:35 below) the outlaw’s biographer reaches into his bag (for books) and the deputies aim their weapons at him, then you can hear the “click” of guns being cocked.

 I immediately wondered how I might react in a situation like that.